How We Researched Vaccines

 - How we pay special attention to the foods we eat to keep our immune systems up

-Cara lives in Montana with her husband and two young children.
+Cara lives in Montana with three children.
 She writes at Health, Home and Happiness about traditional foods, healthy families, and natural remedies.

 Note from Kelly: Thanks for sharing how you did your research, Cara, I know it will help many parents.
 As Cara said, and I’ve said many times here, don’t let what we say make your decisions for you.
 Look into it yourself after taking in as much information as you can find.
 Here is my list of all posts on Vaccine Issues in case you missed any, and this includes our own story and how we made our vaccination decisions.